Fresh raspberry sorbet in 30 minutes! A perfect frozen creamy treat for cooling down this summer!

 - Place a fine mesh strainer over a large bowl.
 Add pureed raspberries to the strainer (1/4 at a time) and press with the back of a large spoon or a rubber spatula through the strainer to remove the seeds.
 Repeat with remaining raspberry puree.
 Discard anything left in the strainer.

-- Add sugar, vanilla, and lemon juice to the raspberry juice in the bowl.
+- Add sugar, vanilla, and lime juice to the raspberry juice in the bowl.
 Whisk until sugar is dissolved.

 - Freeze according to your ice cream maker's instructions.
 Serve immediately for a soft-serve dessert OR transfer to a shallow container and freeze an additional 1-2 hours for a more firm sorbet.